ongres/stackgres/doc/content/en/09-runbooks/13-io-isolation/_index.md

 You need a single integer per node hardware profile: the safe IOPS ceiling you will advertise as the extended resource and use as the upper bound of your BlockIO class ladder.
-The procedure is run once per hardware profile, not per node — identical hardware yields identical numbers.
+The procedure is run once per hardware profile, not per node --identical hardware yields identical numbers.

 > **Critical: prefill the SSD before measuring.** Empty-SSD performance is
 > 30–50% higher than steady-state because the FTL has not yet allocated